Commentary on Psalm 107:1-3, 17-22

 The psalmist reports that these foolishly sick ones then cried to the Lord in their trouble and he saved them from their distress.

 “He sent out his word and healed them”

 The description of God’s saving help for this group of pilgrims is fascinating: “He sent out his word and healed them.”
 The phrase “sent out his word” (dabar) is as enticing as it is mysterious.
 What could it look like for God to send out the word?
-Similar phrases occur a few other places in the psalms and once in Isaiah, always in the context of the Lord’s sovereignty over creation:
+Similar phrases occur in a few other places in the Psalms and once in Isaiah, always in the context of the Lord’s sovereignty over creation: